You want smart political talk without the meltdowns?

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Dell a verdict with Ted Cruz now, wherever you get your podcasts.
+So down a verdict with Ted Cruz Now, wherever you get your podcasts.

 Call it a night.

-The best part about filling in for Sean Hannity, this is Joe Concha, Fox News contributor, filling in for Mr. Sean.
+The best part about filling in for Sean Hannity, this is Joe Concha, Fox News contributor, filling in for Mr. Sean, is I get to pick the music, right?

-And I like the country stuff that Sean plays, but I'm like, you know what, we gotta mix things up here a little bit.
+And I like the country stuff that Sean plays, but I'm like, you know what?

 Let's go with it that way.

-Anyway, isn't this amazing with Trump how he won this debate, you know, obviously going away, and Biden obviously didn't sell zero favors in that regard, but Trump I think would have won anyway.
+And Biden obviously didn't sell zero favors in that regard, but Trump, I think, would have won anyway.

-He was very and much in command.
+He was very much in command.

 Wow.

-Another quality music selection to bring us back to the Sean Hannity show, Joe Concha in for SH.
+Another quality music selection to bring us back to the Sean Hannity show.

 Yeah, not who he once was.

-This is this is true.
+This is true.

-Who sings that by the way, Ethan?
+Who sings that, by the way, Ethan?

-I I I don't know Mike.
+I don't know, Mike.

 That's Toby Keith.